scouten/ericscouten.travel/content/2025/06-25+australia/04-north-tasmania/index.md

 bounds = {sw = [-41.521, 146.360], ne = [-41.180, 147.142]}
 cover = "es-256-5576"
 cover_cdn_key = "img/v1/2025/06/es-256-5576"
+cover_alt = "An elevated view from Bradys Lookout over a wide, calm river winding between forested hills, with crepuscular sun rays breaking through a heavy grey overcast sky and faint smoke and small townships visible along the far shore."
 +++

 After a few days of go-go-go we needed a respite.
 So my daughter took a day to lay low and I took a casual drive around the north part of the island.